-Spinal stenosis is one of the most common conditions that cause low back and/or neck pain in adults.
+Spinal stenosis is one of the most common conditions that causes low back and/or neck pain in adults.
 Here, we provide the answers to 5 important questions about spinal stenosis.

 #1.
 What is spinal stenosis?